OSC-JYU/MessyDesk/README.md

 Hardly anything works yet :)
 See you in DARIAH Annual Event 2023 in Budapest!

+## Texh stuff

+MessyDesk is a web application.
+UI is written with Vue.js and backend is Nodejs.
+Apache Kafka is used for event queue handling and database is ArcadeDB.

 ## API

+### Projects

 project creation:
 curl  http://localhost:8200/api/projects -d @files/project.json --header "Content-Type: application/json"